NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 Error: The path "C:\Test\NonExistingRepos" doesn't exist.
 ```

-- List all the NuGet configuration file that will be applied, but passing an inaccessible `WORKING_DIRECTORY`: C:\Test\AccessibleRepos\NotAccessibleSolution.
+- List all the NuGet configuration file that will be applied, but passing an inaccessible `--working-directory`: C:\Test\AccessibleRepos\NotAccessibleSolution.

 The configuration file under C:\Test\AccessibleRepos\NotAccessibleSolution\NuGet.Config will be ignored without any warning or error.